vuex-asr/vuex-asr/docs/learn-by-example/aliasing.md

     </template>
 ```

-So this means a **generic** name in the component and specific names in the store.
+So this means a **generic** name in the component and specific names in the store correctly mapped in the component's attribute offering a lot of flexibility :nerd_face:.

-Here an image of something happy
+## next steps

+In the next chapter we go deeper into [namespacing](./namespacing.html) and how this feature could help us to further improve the organisation of our front-end codebase.